jostrzol/mst-proj/README.md

 _"Analysis of selected programming languages for embedded systems with regard to performance and safety."_

-The project contains implementations of 3 test scenarios for embedded systems
+The project contains implementations of 3 test scenarios of embedded systems
 applications: `1-blinky`, `2-motor` and `3-pid`.
 Each of them is written in 3
-languages: `c`, `rust` and `zig`; and for two plarforms: `Raspberry Pi` and `ESP32`.
+languages: `c`, `rust` and `zig`; and for two platforms: `Raspberry Pi` and `ESP32`.
 The project also contains benchmarking and analysis scripts, that compare the mentioned implementations across various measurable qualities.

-Below are the instructions to reporoduce the results of my thesis findings.
+Below are the instructions to reproduce the results of my thesis' findings.

 <!--toc:start-->